Skip to main content

 Can Procedures create a ticket?

-No, Procedures cannot currently create a ticket.
-We will enable Procedures to create a customer ticket in early 2026.
+Fin Procedures cannot currently create a ticket.
+Ticket creation via Procedures is planned for early 2026.

 Can a Procedure automatically create an AI summary note when escalating?

-No, a Procedure cannot automatically create an AI summary note when escalating (similar to Tasks).
-We are developing this feature and plan to launch it in early 2026.
+Fin Procedures cannot automatically create an AI summary note when escalating (similar to Tasks).
+This feature is in development and is planned to launch in mid 2026.

 How do I control follow-ups in Procedures like “Is there anything else I can help you with?”